Waking up from surgery can feel strange, but knowing what to expect can help you feel more in control.

 Your stitches or clips will stay in for up to 10 days.
-You will probably have them taken out before you go home.
-But if your wound isn't completely healed and you feel otherwise well, you might be able to go home with your stitches still in.
+But they might come out before you go home.
+If your wound hasn't healed and you feel otherwise well, you might go home with your stitches.
 You can go back to the hospital to have the stitches taken out.
 Or a district nurse will visit you at home and take them out there.

 If you had a skin graft

-If you had a large area of tissue removed during your operation, you will have had the area repaired with a skin graft or flap.
+Sometimes your doctor has to remove a large area of tissue during your operation.
+They will repair the area with a skin graft or flap.
 While the skin graft or flap is healing, it will be very delicate.
 You must be very careful not to knock it.
 And your doctors and nurses will be very careful to protect your wound from infection.
 Your doctor might prescribe a course of antibiotics.

 If you had part of your upper jaw removed

-If you had part of your upper jaw removed you might have a temporary replacement part (prosthesis) fixed in place.
+Some people might have a temporary replacement part (prosthesis).
+This is after removal of part of your upper jaw.
 The prosthesis is called an obturator.
 It is a bit like an upper denture.
 It fills the space left by the removal of the cancer.

 This might seem impossible at first.
 Moving about helps you to get better, but you will need to start very gradually.

-Your physiotherapist will visit you every day after your operation to help you with your breathing and leg exercises.
+Your physiotherapist will visit you every day after your operation.
+They will help you with your breathing and leg exercises.
 Your nurses will encourage you to get out of bed and sit in a chair 1 or 2 days after your surgery.
 They will help you with all the drips and drains.

 Over the next couple of days, your nurse will take out most of the tubes, bottles and bags.
 Then, it will be much easier to get around.